gnzlbg/static_vector/README.md

   `static_vector<T, N>` then it obeys the identity `&v[n] == &v[0] + n` for all
   `0 <= n <= v.size()`.

-- 2. A `static_vector` satisfies all of the requirements of a container and of a reversible container (given in two tables in `\ref{container.requirements}`), of a sequence container, including the optional sequence container requirements (`\ref{sequence.reqmts}`), and of a contiguous container (`\ref{container.requirements.general}`).
-The exceptions are the `push_front`, `pop_front`, and `emplace_front` member functions, which are not provided, and `swap`, which has linear complexity instead of constant complexity.
+- 2. A `static_vector` satisfies the container requirements
+  (`\ref{container.requirements}`) with the exception of the `swap` member function, whose complexity is linear instead of constant.
+It satisfies the sequence container requirements, including the optional sequence container requirements (`\ref{sequence.reqmts}`), with the exception of the `push_front`, `pop_front`, and `emplace_front` member functions, which are not provided.
+It satisfies the reversible container (`\ref{container.requirements}`) and contiguous container (`\ref{container.requirements.general}`) requirements.
 Descriptions are provided here only for operations on `static_vector` that are not described in one of these tables or for operations where there is additional semantic information.

 ```c++
 namespace std {